rarnaout/Covidswab/Testing/Testing Procedures.md

 These tests are designed to mitigate harm and ensure patient safety during operation.
-These are suggestions and a work in progress and require further specification... please edit/add/comment, etc.
+These are suggestions and a work in progress and require further specification... please suggest/edit/add/comment, etc...

 NOTE: